 Federer uses the 4 and 3/8 grip size so he can get extra wrist snap on his serves and to make changing his grips easier.

-If you regularly play with a grip size that is too small or too large for you, can lead to tennis elbow issues.
+If you regularly play with a grip size that is too small or too large for you, then this can lead to tennis elbow issues.

 I found an interesting video (see below) of an interview between Roger and Matthias Stach on the MyTennis Youtube channel.